HandsOnDataViz/book/introduction/who.md

 # Who created this book?
-*Last updated February 11, 2017*

-*Data Visualization for All* was created by many contributors, who agreed to freely share our work as an open-access book.
+Contributors to *Data Visualization for All* have agreed to freely share our work as an open-access book.

 | Authors | About Us |
 | ---: | :--- |